redmica/redmine_ip_filter/README.md

 ## Features

 * Filtering access to redmine site.
-* Setting the filtering roles on Redmine Admin-Page.
+* Setting the filtering rules on Redmine Admin-Page.

 ## Filtering access to redmine site.